Democrats 'like' it: The secret to Ocasio-Cortez's social media success

 Politics is increasingly an exercise in digital marketing and creating content that has to compete for eyeballs with everyone from teenage influencers to major news outlets.

-Sen. Bernie Sanders, I-Vt., has his own talk show and former Rep. Beto O'Rourke starred in what was essentially a low-budget reality show about his Senate campaign last year, broadcast live to fans by his staff on Facebook.
+Sen. Bernie Sanders, I-Vt., has his own talk show and former Rep. Beto O'Rourke, D-Texas, starred in what was essentially a low-budget reality show about his Senate campaign last year, broadcast live to fans by his staff on Facebook.

 Robby Mook, Hillary Clinton's former 2016 campaign manager, said he counsels 2020 Democratic presidential hopefuls to modernize their thinking beyond old-style retail politicking in Iowa or New Hampshire.